Using Substances? Look Out for Yourself and Your Friends

 People have always experimented, and experimentation has always come with risks.

 But right now, the drug supply in B.C. is unpredictable and highly toxic.
-Fentanyl contamination has led to an overdose crisis in which three to four people die every single day.
+Fentanyl contamination has led to an overdose crisis in which people die every single day.

 Which is why right now, it’s more important than ever to be aware of the risks and look out for yourself and your friends.